Shawn Johnson, an eighth-grader at William H. Lemmel Middle School, says many of his friends have fallen prey to the temptations of the streets.

 "And I just keep right on walking when they talk to me because I've got something better to do," says Shawn, 14.

 The Baltimore Urban League has kicked off a program that is intended to direct youngsters away from the drug culture.
 Called "By Our Own Hands," the program will present an anti-drug message coupled with positive images aimed at black youths between the ages of 9 years and the early teens.

 During Tuesday's kickoff ceremony, Urban League officials said positive images are necessary to counter the stereotypical portrayal of young blacks as drug dealers and users.

-Roger I. Lyons, president of the Baltimore Urban League, said the program will launch a media campaign that will stress many positive images of the black community.
+Roger I. Lyons, president of the Baltimore Urban League, said the program will launch a media campaign aimed at black youths that will stress many positive images of the black community.

 The program is intended also to increase community activism in the fight against drugs and crime in city neighborhoods, officials said.

 Urban League officials said the media campaign is scheduled to run for about four months.
 However, the anti-drug and positive black image effort will continue when the campaign ends.

 Shawn, the Lemmel Middle School student, said he has a friend who recently began to sell drugs.

 "I tell him to leave it alone," Shawn said.
 "He's not really even my friend anymore because of what he's doing.
 I don't want to hang around with him anymore."